InfluenceFunctional/MXtalTools/README.md

    Currently incomplete, and folded into training mode.
 4. embedding mode WIP - rebuilding
    - For using one of our crystal models (so far, discriminator) as an embedding generator.

+Modes and datasets can be called via experiment configs and dataset configs.
+- For experiment specification (usually in `configs/experiments` and called on the command line or in the user config) see `configs/test_configs/discriminator.yaml`.
+This loads the full_gan specified dataset, and trains a discriminator model only on randn and distorted fakes.
+- For dataset construction, see the configs `configs/dataset/full_gan.yaml` and `configs/dataset/skinny_regression.yaml`.
+These construct training datasets for training generator/discriminator models with all atom & molecule features, and a regressor model with only a few input features.
+Note the differences in filter conditions between modes, such as the filtering of all polymorphs and duplicate molecules in the regression task, and the filtering of dubious or nonstandard settings in the generation task.
+- For an example slurm script for cluster batch submission, see `bash_sub.sh`.

 ## 4. Components